BIT-DYN/deeplab_ros/README.md

 This is the ROS implementation of the semantic segmentation algorithm Deeplab v3+.

-We put two packages here for the convenience of using CV_ The correct version of the bridge.
+We put two packages here for the convenience of using opencv The correct version of the bridge.

 ## Install